-POXEL SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders
+Poxel SA: Update on the Draft Recovery Plan and Convening of the Annual General Meeting of Shareholders

 POXEL SA (Euronext: POXEL FR0012432516), a clinical stage biopharmaceutical company developing innovative treatments for chronic serious diseases with metabolic pathophysiology, including metabolic dysfunction-associated steatohepatitis (MASH) and rare metabolic disorders (the "Company"), today provides an update on its draft recovery plan and confirms the convening of its Annual General Meeting of Shareholders.

 Nicolas Trouche, CEO of Poxel, stated: "This Annual General Meeting is crucial for the future of Poxel.
-Since August 5, 2025, when legal proceedings were initiated, the management team has been working to identify solutions to safeguard the Company's activities and maximize the value of its assets.
-It is important to note that, to date, the Company has received only one proposal aimed at establishing a sale plan.
-We are therefore calling upon our shareholders to support this effort to enable Poxel to continue its operations."
+Since August 5, 2025, when the legal proceedings were initiated, the management team has been working to identify solutions to safeguard the Company's activities and maximize the value of its assets.
+It is important to note that, to date, the Company has not received any other offers that would enable it to establish a disposal plan.
+We are therefore appealing to shareholders in this context to enable Poxel to continue and sustain its business."

 The draft recovery plan, which the Company has been preparing over recent weeks, was developed with the support of its long-standing financial partner, IPF Partners.
 The plan is built around maintaining Poxel's strategic activities, in particular: